 Volunteering is a vital part of efforts to conserve and enhance the natural and cultural heritage of the Garnock Connections landscape.
 From nature reserves to historic buildings, the importance of volunteers cannot be underestimated.
 For many people however, there remains significant barriers to volunteering, whether it is difficulty in travelling or simply being unable to find the right opportunity.

 This project aims to tackle this issue by providing links between existing volunteer groups and communities throughout the landscape.
-We are delivering a series of volunteering events, enabling people to find out about what opportunities are available in the landscape, and are actively hosting volunteer activities with different groups where people can come along and try something new.
+We are delivering a series of volunteering events, enabling people to find out about what opportunities are available in the landscape, and are actively supporting groups by providing equipment and putting them in touch with new volunteers.

 We have also created a digital volunteering hub on our website, and a dedicated Facebook page, helping volunteers to connect with different groups, and each other, within the landscape.
 This will help overcome some of the barriers to volunteering that exist in the Garnock Connections area.
-If you are involved in a volunteer group in the area and would like to be included, get in touch with Gemma, our Volunteer Engagement Assistant
+If you are involved in a volunteer group in the area and would like to be included, get in touch with Ian.

 This project is also funded through the Green Infrastructure Community Engagement Fund.